-Design a solution to help remote, first year masters students at Georgia Tech connect with their program communities upon enrolling.
+Design a solution to help remote, first year masters students at Georgia Tech connect with their program communities upon enrollment.

 Grouper is a mobile app and a central hub of the different communication channels and subgroups that Georgia Tech master’s students must juggle during remote learning.

-During orientation, students log into Grouper with their school ID.
-They get connected to the platforms their online community uses, and enter their interests to find related groups.
+During orientation, students get connected to the online platforms their school uses, and enter their interests to find related groups.

 Students can create new groups hosted on any platform directly from Grouper.

 Our team worked together to conduct initial user research, including several surveys and exploratory interviews.
 These helped us learn more about common struggles in online learning communities, such as finding other remote students with common interests.